Class-action lawsuit against SC Department of Corrections' coronavirus response dismissed

 Over the past several months, SCDC has crafted a sanitation and quarantine plan that includes mass testing, dedicated isolation units and private security to mitigate understaffing.
 As the state saw new cases ebb after summer, several prisons saw a decrease in cases.

-The ACLU of South Carolina cited the lawsuit as prompting the response, while SCDC said the litigation had no effect on its mitigation strategy.
-The petitioners didn't contest the dismissal, and the ACLU praised the direction of SCDC's changes, while pushing for more inmates to be released.
+The ACLU of South Carolina cited the lawsuit as prompting the prison system's response, while SCDC said the litigation had no effect on its mitigation strategy.
+The petitioners didn't contest the dismissal and the ACLU praised the direction of SCDC's changes, while pushing for more inmates to be released.